 This plant will do best in full sun, but it’s also going to do fine in partial shade.
 The only problem with growing trumpet creeper flowers will be how invasive they can be.

-You might need to be a bit aggressive with your pruning if you want to keep trumpet creeper flowers under control.
+You might need to be a bit aggressive with your pruning if you want to keep trumpet vine flowers under control.
 It can take over an area if you’re too lackadaisical about things, and that means that you need to stay on top of what’s going on in your yard.

 4 – Butterfly Bush